Microchip-MPLAB-Harmony/wireless_system_pic32mzw1_wfi32e01/system/ota/docs/interface.md

 **Remarks**

-This function definition is present in "ota_app.c" file.
+This function definition is present in "app_ota.c" file.
 Initialization must be done before calling this function.